Brooke Weston Trust Primary Curriculum

 - Prioritising the development of children’s vocabulary and spoken language, with Tier 2 & Tier 3 vocabulary will be taught explicitly;

-Prioritising and creating advantage over disadvantage ensuring all children have a ‘cultural capital’ entitlement of ’50 before 11’ which is uniquely devised to embrace the natural world, the arts, citizenship and enterprise;
+- Ensuring all children have a ‘cultural capital’ entitlement of ’50 before Y7’ which is uniquely devised to embrace the natural world, the arts, citizenship and enterprise;

-Prioritising understanding wellbeing in relation to physical and mental health and managing risk effectively to keep themselves safe;
+- Understanding wellbeing in relation to physical and mental health and managing risk effectively to keep themselves safe.

 BWT Primary Schools’ Curriculum Offer

-Each school will be explicit in stating how their curriculum plan eliminates gaps in learning.
+Each school will be explicit in planning how the implementation of the Brooke Weston curriculum eliminates gaps in learning.
 Where these occur, or are evident on entry, swift and impactful interventions are actioned to close the gap as a priority.

 BWT’s Curriculum Support Offer For, By, And Through Our Primary Schools

-BWT is totally committed to helping its primary schools provide a broad, balanced, rich and vibrant curriculum.
-We want to see curriculums that excite and motivate our children, enabling them to develop confidence in themselves as independent, enthusiastic life-long learners.
+BWT is totally committed to its primary schools provide a broad, balanced, rich and vibrant curriculum.
+We want to see the curriculum implemented so that it excites and motivate our children, enabling them to develop confidence in themselves as independent, enthusiastic life-long learners.
 We believe that children respond best when they enjoy ownership of their learning, when learning experiences are connected, relevant and achieved through practical, purposeful, active learning every day.
 We understand that ensuring vocabulary, skills, knowledge and understanding is committed to long term memory is fundamental to creating successful learners.

 BWT promises to provide support and quality assurance to its schools through a variety of resources including: